PUERTO ROCK STEADY MUSIC FESTIVAL

-Puerto Rock Steady (PRS) is an annual multi-genre music, dance and arts festival in Isabela, Puerto Rico.
+Puerto Rock Steady (PRS) is an annual multi-genre music, dance and arts festival in Puerto Rico.
 Presented by Hip Hop pioneer, Richard “Crazy Legs” Colón of the legendary breakdance group, Rock Steady Crew, this unique 3-day vacation experience brings together the best of music and dance, for a meaningful purpose.

 PRS features day-to-night events, including live performances, beach parties, dance workshops and competitions, as well as guest-volunteering programs that serve and empower the island's communities.
 PRS actively supports the Boys & Girls Club of Puerto Rico through volunteer work, specially-designed programs that empower children through mentoring, education and dance/wellness workshops, and through donations.

-Now in its seventh year, PRS continues to be committed to fostering economic development throughout Puerto Rico by generating tourism, increasing revenue for local businesses through partnered events, and raising awareness about how to sustainably rebuild and create sovereignty in the wake of Hurricane Maria.
+Now in its eighth year, PRS continues to be committed to fostering economic development throughout Puerto Rico by generating tourism, increasing revenue for local businesses through partnered events, and raising awareness about how to sustainably rebuild and create sovereignty in the wake of Hurricane Maria and recent earthquakes.

-Since September 2017, Colón has also established a non-profit fund called Rock Steady For Life, dedicated to helping the people and to help create immediate and long-term relief and sustainability in communities across the island.
-The festival further supports relief efforts by facilitating volunteer work for guests with non-profit organizations and promoting local businesses who were affected by the hurricane.
+Since September 2017, Colón has also established a non-profit fund dedicated to helping the people and to help create immediate and long-term relief and sustainability in communities across the island.
+The festival further supports relief efforts by facilitating community volunteer work for guests with non-profit organizations and promoting/partnering with local businesses.

 ABOUT RICHARD “CRAZY LEGS” COLÓN